On $\mathbb{Z}_t \times \mathbb{Z}_2^2$-cocyclic Hadamard matrices: Distributions, ingredients and recipes

 \end{itemize}

-Summing up, odd $n$-paths produces 1 intersection, and even $n$-paths produces either 2 or 0 intersections.
-Hence, the only circumstance in which the amounts of intersections and $n$-paths both coincide is precisely when half the even $n$-paths give rise to 2 intersections, whereas the remaining half of even $n$-paths do not produce any intersections at all, as stated.
+Summing up, each $n$-path of odd length produces 1 intersection, and each $n$-path of even length produces either 2 or 0 intersections.
+Hence, the only circumstance in which the amounts of intersections and $n$-paths both coincide is precisely when half the $n$-paths of even length give rise to 2 intersections, whereas the remaining half of $n$-paths of even length do not produce any intersections at all.